Cranberry Facts and History

-The Cranberry (Vaccinium macrocarpon) is native to the swamps and bogs of northeastern North America.
+The Cranberry (genus Vaccinium) is native to the swamps and bogs of northeastern North America.
 It belongs to the Heath, or Heather family (Ericaceae), which is a very widespread family of about 125 genera and about 3500 species!
 Members of the family occur from polar regions to the tropics in both hemispheres.
 The cranberry plant is described as a low-growing, woody perennial with small, oval leaves borne on fine, vine-like shoots.
 Horizontal stems, or runners, grow along the soil surface, rooting at intervals to form a dense mat.
-Its flower buds, formed on short, upright shoots, open from May to June and produce ripe fruit in late September to early October.
+Its flower buds, formed on short, upright shoots, open from May or June, with the berries ripening by late September or early October.
 In Maine, the cranberry flowers are in bloom from late June to mid-July.
 It is important to have warm, sunny weather during the bloom period, as that is the best formula for maximizing pollination by the cranberry’s two biggest pollinators: bumble bees and honeybees (cranberries rely on insect pollination because the pollen grains are too heavy to be carried around much at all by the wind).

 [The following is taken partially from the “Cranberry Agriculture In Maine: Grower’s Guide – 1996 version”]: